openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-textclock.md

 ## Events

-In addition to the universal events (ts-universal-events-click.md), the following events are supported.
+In addition to the [universal events](ts-universal-events-click.md), the following events are supported.

 | Name                                        | Description                                                    |
 | -------------------------------------------- | ------------------------------------------------------------ |